linode/docs/docs/development/automate-builds-with-jenkins-on-ubuntu.md

 });
 {{< /file-excerpt >}}

-2. Commit your changes to the Jenkins Server.
+2. Commit your changes to the Jenkins Server:

         git add . && git commit -m "404 error" && git push origin trunk

 3. There is no need to manually scan your repository because you already setup Jenkins to do it automatically every minute.
 Wait for the trigger.
-After running you should see something similar to this.
+After running you should see something similar to this:

     ![Unstable Pipeline](/docs/assets/jenkins/jenkins-unstable-pipeline.png)

-4. Navigate to the **Tests** tab and click on the chevron for a complete console output.
+4. Navigate to the **Tests** tab and click on the chevron for a complete console output:

     ![Test Unstable](/docs/assets/jenkins/jenkins-unstable-results.png)